jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 (1) The purpose of this section is—
   (a) to enable approved service delivery organisations to assign to any person specified in section 189 unique identifiers that have been assigned by the chief executive; and
   (b) to restrict approved service delivery organisations from using such unique identifiers for purposes other than carrying out the specified functions, duties, or powers transferred to them under section 296B.
-(2) Despite Information Privacy Principle 12(2) of the Privacy Act 1993, an approved service delivery organisation may assign to any person specified in section 189 any unique identifier assigned to that person by the chief executive.
+(2) Despite information privacy principle 13(2) set out in section 22 of the Privacy Act 2020, an approved service delivery organisation may assign to any person specified in section 189 any unique identifier assigned to that person by the chief executive.
 (3) This section does not authorise an approved service delivery organisation to use a unique identifier assigned by the chief executive, except for the purpose of carrying out the specified functions, duties, or powers that have been transferred to that approved service delivery organisation under section 296B.

 ### 296ZI Regulations